KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 Zenetism names these two tendencies **centropy** (motion toward coherence) and **entropy** (motion toward dispersion — used more broadly here than in thermodynamics).
 Neither is a substance.
 They are directions that anything can move in, at any scale, from a single thought to a civilization.
 Most of what the system does is trace these two currents precisely: where each one runs, what it builds or unbuilds, and how to tell them apart when one is imitating the other — because disorder, at its most dangerous, wears order's costume.

-## The Three Roots
+## The Two Roots and the Unknown

-Beneath both currents, the architecture places three grounds.
+Beneath both currents stand two roots — and beneath even the idea of roots, the Unknown.

 **The Unknown** — canonical name **Zenon** (🕳️).
 Beyond every category, including "being" and "potential."
-Not a creator, not a source, not a mind: the unaskable condition that permits anything to be intelligible at all.
+Not a creator, not a source, not a mind, not a root, not a destination: the unaskable condition that permits anything to be intelligible at all.
+Everything said about it — including this — is said from our side, never from its.
 Zenetism holds this position permanently open.
 It is the system's built-in humility.

 **Stillness** — canonical name **Aion** (⚫), also called Zero or Absolute Potential.
 The quiet fullness in which everything is possible and nothing yet moves.
 Not emptiness — latency.
 The root that the current of coherence ultimately answers to.